 The Reason for Heavy Metals Screening

-Botanical crops grown for color and natural ingredients can absorb heavy metals through the air, water, and/or soil.
-Several years ago, six suppliers had to recall turmeric for high lead content, and recently, Sensient failed a shipment of xanthan gum, a raw material used in natural color solutions, after finding high levels of lead present.
+Botanical crops grown for colour and natural ingredients can absorb heavy metals through the air, water, and/or soil.
+Several years ago, six suppliers had to recall turmeric for high lead content, and recently, Sensient failed a shipment of xanthan gum, a raw material used in natural colour solutions, after finding high levels of lead present.
 Recalls, like the turmeric example, indicate companies are not doing the appropriate testing for heavy metal compliance according to regulatory guidance.

 While navigating regulatory waters can be complex, Sensient is here to help guide you through those complexities.
-Additionally, there are regional regulatory bodies around the world that have issued systematic guidance levels for heavy metal permittance as a testing protocol roadmap for the following metals: Arsenic, Cadmium, Lead, and Mercury.
+Additionally, there are regional regulatory bodies around the world that have issued systematic guidance levels for heavy metal permittance as a testing protocol roadmap, for the following metals Arsenic, Cadmium, Lead, and Mercury.

 WE MEASURE ALL INCOMING RAW MATERIALS TO THE STRICTEST LEVEL PERMITTED BY ANY OF THESE MAJOR BODIES.